 An electronic health record software, at its most basic level, is designed to aid you in the documentation of your patients’ information.
 This is a fundamental functionality to any clinical software solution.

-An EHR system should optimize the capture and modification of that information, through features such as electronic forms and assessments and customizable notes templates.
+An EHR system should optimize the capture and modification of that information, through features such as electronic forms and assessments and customizable progress notes templates.
 These should be easily accessible to you and your staff to make the gathering of information fast and efficient.
 Other great documentation features are auto-fill and pre-population tools to eliminate double entry.